lecture2go/servlets/servlet-media-converter/README.md

 # Video Converter

 You can use this simple servlet for the following:
-- converting of different vide file formats to h.264/AAC encodet video (MPEG-4)
+- converting of different video formats to h.264/AAC encodet video (MPEG-4)
 - extracting mp3 audio/AAC from MPEG 4-Video

 ## How to install